gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Value: 6

-* Description: The group is currently not active.
+* Description: Group currently not active.

 * Reference: \[\[This specification\]\]